Reliability

 What causes most of our power outages?

 Severe weather is the leading cause of power outages in Nova Scotia—its impacts lead to weakened trees which can fall on our lines.
-It’s why we spend $20 to 25 million each year on tree trimming along approximately 1000 kms of power lines to prevent outages.
+It’s why we are spending nearly $45 million this year on tree trimming along approximately 1,000 km of power lines to prevent outages.

 You can find out more about the top causes of power outages on our blog.

-Why is the power always going out every time we have wind, rain or snow storms?
+Why does the power go out every time we have wind, rain, or snow storms?

 Our weather in Nova Scotia is changing, and it’s bringing more intense storms and high winds.

 We’re experiencing more high winds over 80 km/hour more often.
-Over the last five years, we’ve seen a 41% increase in high wind days.
-It’s also not safe for our crews to be up in bucket trucks when the winds are that high.
-This can cause delays in restoring power.
+Over the last five years, we’ve seen a 33% increase in high wind days from the previous five years.
+It’s not safe for our crews to be up in bucket trucks when the winds are that high and this can cause delays in restoring power.

 Ice buildup and heavy wet snow can also weaken powerlines and cause branches or trees to fall on our powerlines and equipment.